nalsi/Info813/Report_6.md

-According to our analysis, depending on the model established, different independent variables can be related with woman's decisions to adopt contraceptive methods, but the level of education women receive seems to be the strongest one that explains.
+According to our analysis, depending on the model established, different independent variables can be related with woman's decisions to adopt contraceptive methods, but the level of education women receive seems to be the strongest predictor.

 Besides other factors, number of children seems to be another strong factor connected with woman's decisions to adopt both long-term and short-term methods.
-And the resulting model is significantly better than the models without this variable.
+And the model including this variable is significantly better than the models without this variable.

 Reference:
 ----------